prachigauriar/URLMock/README.md

 ### Pattern-Matching Mock Requests

 You can also create a mock request that responds dynamically to the request it matches against using `UMKPatternMatchingMockRequest`.
-To create a pattern- matching mock request, you need to provide a URL pattern, e.g., `@"http://hostname.com/:resource/:resourceID"`.
+To create a pattern-matching mock request, you need to provide a URL pattern, e.g., `@"http://hostname.com/:resource/:resourceID"`.
 When a URL request matches this pattern, the mock request generates an appropriate responder using its responder generation block: